mmokhathi/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 10-back will change working directory to previous one
 # 11-lists lists all files in working directory, parent, and other /boot directory
 # 12-file_type will print the file type
+# 13-symbolic_link will create a new symbolic link